joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 ##### Plan
 1. Finalize the API.
-2. Integrate welcome page, front end , back end and API.
+2. Integrate welcome page, front end, back end and API.
-3. Initiate the project documentation process on Github.
+3. Initiate the project documentation process on GitHub.
 4. Merge all features of the previous sprint and the work of this sprint into dev (welcome page, navigation buttons and API).
 5. If the above four tasks are accomplished, we should have an MVP by the end of the sprint.

 ##### Outcomes and Review
-1. The welcome page along with the navigation buttons were written in javascript, which caused a lot of issues during integration with the rest of the application.
-This was recitified by rewriting the components using TypeScript and remerging in dev.
+1. The welcome page along with the navigation buttons were written in JavaScript, which caused a lot of issues during integration with the rest of the application.
+This was rectified by rewriting the components using TypeScript and remerging in dev.
 2. The API was finalised, review and merged into dev.
 3. The application was then tested using `ng serve` and `docker-compose up`, and worked as expected.
 At this point, we had a functioning minimum viable product.
-4. The project documentation process was successfully inititated, with the report template and navigation links fully setup on GitHub.
+4. The project documentation process was successfully initiated, with the report template and navigation links fully setup on GitHub.

 #### Sprint 5: Deployment and Documentation (03/05 - 07/05)

 ##### Plan
 1. Look at avenues to publicly serve our application using GitHub pages.
 2. Finish up documentation, with submission on Thursday evening at the very latest.
-3. Fix up any last minute bugs, and merge into **master** as a release for project submission.
+3. Fix up any last-minute bugs, and merge into **master** as a release for project submission.

 ##### Outcomes and Review
 1. [Ongoing, UPDATE]

 ## CI/CD Pipeline
 ### Continuous Integration with GitHub
-Our team achieved continuous integration by adopting a fairly standard git worflow consisting of **production**, **staging**, **dev** and **feature** branches.
+Our team achieved continuous integration by adopting a fairly standard git workflow consisting of **production**, **staging**, **dev** and **feature** branches.

 The **dev** branch was essentially a working master branch where all of the team members would merge their feature branches.

 In the event of a new feature to be added, the relevant team member would perform the following standard workflow:
-1. Branch off of the most recent commit on the **dev** branch into a new **feature-branch**.
+1. Branch off the most recent commit on the **dev** branch into a new **feature-branch**.
-2. Perform the neccessary code commits and the tests needed to implement the feature.
+2. Perform the necessary code commits and the tests needed to implement the feature.
 3. Conduct a review of this newly written code with the rest of the team at the next daily standup.
 4. Merge commit into the **dev** branch and repeat with the next feature.